Chronic Pelvic Pain

 During an assessment a personalised treatment plan is put together for you based on your medical history, cause of your condition and level of symptoms.
 During the treatment specific muscles will be targeted, such as your low back muscles, pelvic floor muscles, abdominals, hips and thigh muscles to ease the tension within them.
 As you improve, you will be taught exercises that you can do on your own to improve your heath.

 Leon Chaitow D.O.
-N.D. is a world renowned university lecturer and author in the field of Osteopathy.
-Until he recently retired, he was also an Osteopathic practitioner.
+N.D. was a world renowned university lecturer and author in the field of Osteopathy, he was also an Osteopathic practitioner.
 Click here to view a film of Leon Chaitow giving a lecture to Osteopaths on the subject and treatment of chronic pelvic pain.

 Click here for a very useful film that describes the anatomy of the pelvic floor in great detail using a 3D anatomical model of the pelvis.

 Click here for a film showing some exercises that can help.
 It is advisable that you have a discussion with me before undertaking these exercises.

 Ask in clinic to read an evidence based article written by Leon Chaitow in The Journal of Bodywork Movement Therapies.
 2007.
 Chronic Pelvic Pain: Pelvic Floor Problems, Sacroiliac Dysfunction and the Trigger Point Connection.

 Click here Click here for a PDF describing the neuroanatomy of female pelvic pain written by Professor Frank Willard Ph.D.
 Department of Anatomy, College of Osteopathic Medicine, University of New England.
 USA.
 Please be aware this document contains photographs of human dissection as the subject matter is aimed at medically trained clinicians.